There is no such thing as a flawless business.

 The most serious consequence of payroll errors is an audit by the IRS.

-If you make frequent payroll mistakes or fail to report wages correctly, you could be subjecting your business to an IRS audit which could result in hefty fines or even criminal penalties in extreme cases.
+If you make regular payroll errors or fail to report salaries appropriately, your company may face an IRS audit, which could result in substantial fines or, in severe situations, criminal penalties.

 Businesses need to take steps towards ensuring that payroll processes are accurate every month so that those working within these organizations are not affected negatively by mistakes made during this critical part of any business operation.